3D Interface Models for Rayleigh-Taylor Problems: Numerical Simulation and Validation against Experiments

 \subsection{Single-Mode Initial Data}

-Sinusoidal perturbations of a flat interface were the first to be studied in the context of RTI, dating back to the work of Lord Rayleigh in 1883, although his work was only in the linear regime.
-Since then, much of the analytical and experimental study of RTI has focused on understanding the evolution of single-mode initial data beyond the linear regime (see, for instance, \cite{ChEmWa1960}\cite{CoTa1973}\cite{BaMeOr1984}\cite{Go2002}).
-Good numerical simulations of RTI required the development of special-purpose numerical methods, since the rectangular cells of Eulerian differencing schemes are ill-suited to the highly curved geometry of RTI problems, and often introduce spurious KHI spirals which obscure the form of the primary instability.
-To improve accuracy, methods such as marker-and-cell \cite{Da1967} and volume-of-fluid \cite{HiNi1981} use either marker particles or a marker function in addition to an Eulerian grid to track the interface.
-Similarly, front-tracking methods, which use a triangular mesh that advects with the fluid velocity, have shown considerable success \cite{TrUn1991}.
+Sinusoidal perturbations of a flat interface were the first to be studied in the context of RTI, and much of the analytical and experimental study of RTI has focused on understanding the evolution of single-mode initial data beyond the linear regime \citep[see, for instance, ][]{ChEmWa1960,CoTa1973,BaMeOr1984,Go2002}.
 Of course, in most application scenarios, the interface is perturbed with many different frequencies, but to understand the single-mode problem is the first step towards understanding the more general problem.

 For our first test, we use our higher-order $z$-model to simulate Wilkinson/Jacobs' isopropyl alcohol/water experiment ($A=0.15$).
 We initialize our $z$-model with initial conditions of the form